GitEnricoNeko/srahunter/README.md

 ### Scripts
 #### `srahunter-download`:
-Download and dump files using an SRA accession list downloaded by the user from SRA and perform the download of the .sra file and the subsequent conversion to single or paired fastq files.
+Using an SRA accession list downloaded by the user from SRA as input the tool perform the download of the SRA files and the subsequent conversion to single or paired FASTQ files.

 This script has been tested for the main sequencing platforms so can be used to download data produced with Illumina, PACBio and ONT platforms.